DanSoup/Projects/html/basic-website/README.md

 # CaS - HTML Project 1 - A Basic Website
+### 26/09/19

 Welcome to Code and Stuff HTML Project 1.
 In this task you must follow a brief and build a website.
 Follow the instructions given below and host the project in your own GitHub Page repository.
 For instructions on setting up and working in your GitHub Page repository read the [README](README.md) in the root folder of this repository.

 Remember to regularly commit your code!
+When your project is reviewed we will also be viewing your commits.

-## Main Task
+## Main Tasks

 You must build a single page website to show off an interest you have.
 This website should have: